 You should now see the new URL profile in the URL Profile section.
 Click Edit to make the necessary security exceptions to the URL.
 Click Save when done.

-To specify parameter settings, you will need to configure Parameter profiles for the relevant URL Profile (Example: passwordHint).
+To specify parameter settings, you need to configure parameter profiles for the relevant URL Profile (Example: passwordHint).

 - Click Add Param in the Parameter Profiles section.

 - Select the appropriate URL profile from the drop-down list (Example: passwordHint).

 - Enter a name in the Parameter Profile Name field.

 - In the Parameter field, enter the parameter that you noted from the details of the Web Firewall Logs.